HypnoBeaverMoose/hypnobeavermoose.github.io/_posts/2024-12-02-game-architecture-using-scriptable-objects-part-1.md

 title:  "Game Architecture Using Scriptable Objects Part 1"
 ---

->Over the last several years I ended up implementing different variations of the ideas blow time and again.
-Which is why I decided to build a [small library](https://github.com/HypnoBeaverMoose/scriptable-library-unity), that can easily be imported into Unity as a package.
+>Over the last several years I ended up implementing different variations of the ideas below time and again.
+Which is why I decided to build a [small library](https://github.com/HypnoBeaverMoose/scriptable-library-unity) that can easily be [imported](https://docs.unity3d.com/Manual/upm-ui-giturl.html) into Unity as a package.
 Everything below explains why.

 It's been over seven years since Unite 2017 at Austin, but there is a certain video from that conference, that I constantly find myself going back to.
 If you've worked with Unity 3D in any kind of professional capacity in the time since, you've probably seen it too.
 I am of course talking about Ryan Hipple's seminal lecture on building game architecture using scriptable objects.